 To view the Cost columns in the grid you can un-hide the columns by clicking on the Settings icon in the Gantt tab and then un-hiding the required cost columns in the columns tab.

-Resource Cost is an auto calculated field and is calculated based on Resource Cost per day * Duration of task in days.
+Resource Cost is an auto-calculated field and is calculated based on Resource Cost per day * Duration of a task in days.